omahs/imx-docs/docs/main/guides/wallet-sdk-ui-guide.md

             <img src="/img/wallet-sdk-ui-guide/fiat-offramp.png" alt="Withdraw to bank account" width="50%" height="50%" />
         </td>
         <td>
-            <strong>Partner must</strong>
             <ul>
                 <li>Trigger the offramp flow</li>
             </ul>
-            Moonpay widget will take care of the rest.<br/>
+            The Moonpay widget will take care of the rest.

-            Useful to have:
+            Not mandatory, but useful to have:
             <ul>
-                <li>Moonpay Offramp is only available to users in the US, UK, and EU</li>
+                <li>A note informing the user that the Moonpay offramp is only available to users in the US, UK, and EU.</li>
             </ul>
         </td>
     </tr>